stardog-union/stardog-examples/examples/foaf/readme.md

 $ $STARDOG/bin/stardog-admin db create -o database.archetypes="foaf" -n foafDB
 ```

 That's it.
-Even tough you created a database without any data you will see that there is a default namespace, ontology and
+Even though you created a database without any data you will see that there is a default namespace, ontology and
 constraints associated with this database:

 ```bash